 Best Places to Stay in Moscow

 The Red Square (Красная площадь – Krasnaya Ploshchad) is the most famous attraction in Moscow and the most iconic place in Russia.
 The Kremlin and the Saint Basil’s Cathedral are also in this square, making it a hotstop for all tourists visiting Moscow.
-The area around the Red Square is also one of the most prestigious in Moscow, with a high number of hotels available.
+The area around the Red Square is also one of the most prestigious in the capital, with a high number of hotels available.

 Right next to the Red Square you will also find the Okhotny Ryad Mall, one of the best places in Moscow for shopping.
 This shopping mall also has a large food court, and many options of budget eateries.